by Tom Barrance | Updated October 2025

 If you want an SLR or mirrorless camera in this price range, you’ll need to buy used.

-(Europe) SLR has a large APS-C sensor, which is good for shallow depth of field, and it has Canon’s excellent colour rendition.
-It’ll accept all current Canon SLR lenses, and you can fit other makers’ lenses with adapters.
+have a large APS-C sensor, which is good for shallow depth of field, and it Canon’s excellent colour rendition.
+There are loads of lenses available in the Canon EF format, and you can fit other makers’ SLR lenses with adapters.
 It’s the first entry-level video Canon DSLR with a tilt-and-swivel touchscreen.
 It can shoot slow-motion, but only at 1280×720 rather than Full HD 1080.
-Like the other two cameras in this category, it doesn’t have a headphone jack.

 You can install free Magic Lantern firmware (at your own risk) to add more video features.